tmedha/wordle/README.md

 # wordle

-A Wordle clone — plain HTML/CSS/JS, no build step, no dependencies.
-Deployable to GitHub Pages as-is.
+A Wordle clone.
+It is plain HTML/CSS/JS, no build step, no dependencies.
+Deployable to GitHub Pages.

 ## Features